schneems/schneems/_posts/tumblr/2013-09-05-prepare-do-test-make-your-technical-writing-shine.md

 permalink: /post/60359275700/prepare-do-test-make-your-technical-writing-shine
 ---

-Don't pump and dump information on your readers: build better community and better view numbers by following the <strong>Prepare</strong>, <strong>Do</strong>, <strong>Test</strong> pattern.
+Don't pump and dump information on your readers: build better community and better view numbers by following the **Prepare**, **Do**, **Test** pattern.

 Let's back up.
-If you're new to my site: I've been teaching <a href="https://www.schneems.com/ut-rails">Rails courses for a few years</a>, and I work with a <a href="https://github.com/schneems?tab=activity">ton of open source</a>, and I generally get a kick out of explaining things to people.
+If you're new to my site: I've been teaching [Rails courses for a few years](https://www.schneems.com/ut-rails), and I work with a [ton of open source](https://github.com/schneems?tab=activity), and I generally get a kick out of explaining things to people.

-I've written for <a href="https://www.sitepoint.com/author/rschneeman/">Rubysource</a>, my own blog, and a fair bit of Heroku's devcenter documentation.
+I've written for [Rubysource](https://www.sitepoint.com/author/rschneeman/), my own blog, and a fair bit of Heroku's devcenter documentation.
 When writing for a technical audience, I cringe when I get a comment that says, "I'm stuck", or "did it work?" and especially "what do I do next?".

 To solve these problems and more, I follow this framework: